bori-the-analyst/bori-the-analyst/README.md

 ---

-I'm a data analyst with 4+ years turning messy business data into decisions that actually get made.
-My background is in sales analytics — building models, dashboards, and automated reports that non-technical stakeholders can act on immediately.
+I'm a data analyst with 4+ years turning messy business data into decisions that **actually** get made.
+Notable background in sales analytics — cleaning data, transforming, building models, dashboards, automated reports, and communicating practical findings that influence strategic decisions which non-technical stakeholders can act on immediately.

 Currently deepening my stack into Python, ML, and end-to-end data pipelines as I transition into data science and ML engineering roles.